 Why Should You Consider a Small Stove?

 A tiny wood stove is great for small living spaces, especially for tiny homes.
-These units take up much less room than a large or medium-size stove, even including the clearance space.
-And, because a tiny house wood stove take up less space, there is also less ash to clean.
-And, there's practically no mess at all with gas and electric stoves.
+These units take up much less room than a large or medium-sized stove, even including the clearance space.
+And because a tiny house wood stove takes up less space, there is also less ash to clean.
+But, there's practically no mess at all with gas and electric stoves.

 These stoves are cost-effective, too.
 Due to their size, small wood stoves use less power.
-And as long as you're not using it to heat a large home, the cost of running it is quite affordable, no matter what fuel you use.
+As long as you're not using the stove to heat a large home, the cost of running one is quite affordable, no matter which fuel you use.

-Wood is easy to come by.
-Free in many places.
+Wood is easy to come by, free in many places.
 Natural gas is one of the cheapest energy sources around, and propane doesn't lag that far behind.
-And, running an electric stove will often only cost you pennies a day.
+Similarly, running an electric stove will often only cost you pennies a day.

 Small stoves are energy efficient.
 They use their fuel effectively, so you don't have to worry about wasted money, as electric and vent free gas stoves have nearly perfect efficiency (99 to 100 percent!).